 If you’re making music in a rehearsal room or home studio of any kind, you know the importance of effective and affordable acoustic insulation.
 A particular challenge when it comes to soundproofing is insulating drum noise.
 Here, I will share my favorite ideas on how to soundproof a room for drums.

-In terms of soundproofing, one of the most frequently asked questions is how to soundproof a room for drums.
 While all musical instruments can potentially cause unwanted noise, drums are trickier than most.
 An acoustic drum kit creates both airborne noise and a significant amount of vibration transmitted through solid surfaces.
-Luckily, there are ways for you to reduce levels of escaping noise, while simultaneously improving the quality of inside sound.
+Luckily, there are ways for you to soundproof the drum room and reduce the levels of escaping noise, while simultaneously improving the quality of inside sound.

 What Makes Drum Noise Problematic?

 As I mentioned, drums can create troublesome levels of noise because of their specific nature.
 Namely, there are two ways noise transmission happens.
 Unfortunately, both of those apply to the sound of drums.

 Airborne noise occurs when the source of sound creates vibrations in the local atmosphere.
 The air transmits these vibrations, or sound waves, further across space.
 Arguably, most of the noise in your building is airborne, and the sound of drums is no exception.
 What also makes airborne noise problematic is the fact that it travels far and can invade your room through tiny gaps.

 Impact noise, on the other hand, travels across solid surfaces.
 It is the result of physical impact upon an object, such as an item dropping on the floor.
 Unfortunately, the only way to play drums is to impact them physically.
 The resulting vibrations are transmitted across the structure of the building and can easily create a disturbance.

 Here you can read up on the difference between airborne and impact noise.
 Since drums create both types of noise, any room where you play them is in dire need of effective soundproofing.